 Master of Science in Economics and Master of International Affairs Combined Degree Program

-Combined Master students shall begin the MS ECON program in their first year then begin courses in the MIA program in their second year.
-Students will complete their final year by successfully completing their Capstone and remaining courses.
+Combined Master students shall begin the MS ECON program in their first year and then begin courses in the MIA program in their second year.
+Students will complete their final year by completing their Capstone and remaining courses.
 Students are required to satisfy the MIA degree’s language requirement.
 If a student decides during the course of study to drop one of the degrees being sought, the requirements for the other degree will revert to the normal requirements for that degree.

 Program Descriptions